Who would have thought the next big travel trend would be the “workcation?”

 Now more than ever people are working from home.
 At the same time, more and more parents are opting for virtual learning.
 Why not take advantage of the temporary flexibility you currently enjoy and change up the scenery.
-Make 2020 the year your family remembers as the best one of their lives.
+Make this the year your family remembers as the best one of their lives.

 You can zoom from anywhere with a reliable internet connection.
 We’ve narrowed the list down to a few properties in Latin America that not only provide reliable Wi-Fi connections but also offer incredible ways to stretch your legs and explore when you’re ready to turn on your out of office message.